 Disruptive technology in healthcare

-Healthcare has changed radically in the past 20 years, but broadly speaking, Christensen’s statement still applies.
-Fortunately, the authors say that a whole host of disruptive innovations could end the crisis – but only if entrenched powers get out of the way and let market forces play out.
+The authors said that a whole host of disruptive innovations could end the crisis – but only if entrenched powers got out of the way and let market forces play out.

-A recent survey by NEJM Catalyst reaches a similar conclusion.
-The organization’s council of healthcare executives, clinical leaders and clinicians felt clear that disruptive innovation in healthcare will come from beyond traditional organizations.
+Just as Christensen and colleagues wrote in the early 2000s, startups and new entrants often drive disruption in healthcare.
+NEJM Catalyst recently surveyed healthcare executives, clinical leaders, and clinicians, who concluded that disruptive innovation in healthcare will come from beyond traditional organizations.
 “Whether talking about disruptive innovation in hospitals, health care IT, or primary care,” they conclude, “respondents say focused start-ups will lead the way.”

 “Whether talking about disruptive innovation in hospitals, health care IT, or primary care, respondents say focused start-ups will lead the way.”

-A recent review of 400 digital technology projects and collaborations reaches a similar conclusion: startups offer higher promises of disruptive innovation.
+A review of 400 digital technology projects and collaborations agrees: startups offer higher promises of disruptive innovation.
 As the authors write, “established corporations rely more on incremental innovation that supports their current business models, while start-ups engage their flexibility to explore new market segments with notable transformations of established business models.”

-In addition to technological innovation, there are two general solutions that many think have disruptive potential in healthcare.
+In addition to technological innovation, experts say there are two processes that often facilitate disruption in healthcare specifically.

 The first is decentralization.
-Disruption usually involves new market entrants creating products that bring in new consumers, but in health care everyone is already a consumer.
-In this case disruption will shift care from hospitals to clinics and office settings, and even into patients’ homes.
-This is where technologies like telemedicine are playing a critical role.
+Disruption typically involves new market entrants creating products that bring in new consumers.
+But in healthcare, everyone is already a consumer.
+In healthcare, disruption often shifts care from hospitals to clinics and office settings, and even into patients’ homes.
+Telemedicine is the most obvious example.

 2. Transference of skills

-The second is matching clinician’s skill level with the difficulty of the medical problem.
+The second process is matching clinician’s skill level with the difficulty of the medical problem.
 This means transferring skills from highly trained, expensive personnel, to more affordable providers, including technology-based care.
-This will help address expensive care due to overshoot of patient needs by health care institutions.
+This helps address expensive care due to overshoot of patient needs by health care institutions.

 Disruptive innovation is necessary, says Christensen, both for the healthcare industry and to improve patient care.
 But it’s only possible in the right environment.
 “Instead of working to preserve the existing system,” Christensen and colleagues conclude, “health care regulators need to ask how they can enable disruptive innovations to emerge.”